kathebluemel/seno-bluemel-spanish-1/curriculum/Q1/Unit1/Day_01.md

 **3. Script for the Teacher (CI Model):**
 > *[Stand at the front with a map.
 Wave.]*
 > "¡Hola! ¡Hola, hola!
 Bienvenidos.
 Welcome to Spanish!
 Yo soy la **Seño Bluemel**.
 Yo soy de **Colombia**.
-[Point to Barranquilla].
+[Point to Barranquilla on the map].
 Sol, calor, Caribe. ¡Chévere!
 But Spanish is not only Colombia.
 [Sweep hand across map].
 Es México, es España, es Argentina. ¡21 países!
 A big world—un mundo grande.
 Now, I want to know YOU. ¿Cómo te llamas?
 [Point to self] Yo me llamo Seño Bluemel.
 [Point to student] ¿Y tú?"

 ---